braindead-dev/Garry-Tan/README.md

 # Garry Tan Discord Bot

 Garry Tan (CEO of Y Combinator)'s soul entrapped as a Discord bot.
 Intelligently engages in conversation when he wants to, without needing to be mentioned.
 Just like the real thing.
+This is really moreso a framework for all replication agents.

 ## 📋 Prerequisites